PKU-YuanGroup/UltraShape-1.0/README.md

 * **[2025-12-25]** 📄 We released the technical report of **UltraShape 1.0** on arXiv.
 * **[Coming Soon]** 🚀 Training code and pre-trained models will be released soon.
 Stay tuned!

-## 💡 Key Features

-### 1. Scalable Two-Stage Generation
-We adopt a coarse-to-fine strategy.
-The model first synthesizes a global structure and then performs voxel-based refinement to hallucinate high-frequency geometric details.

-### 2. Robust Data Processing Pipeline
-We train exclusively on publicly available 3D datasets.
-Our novel pipeline includes:
-* **Watertight Processing:** Effectively fills holes and repairs non-manifold geometry.
-* **Quality Filtering:** Automatically removes low-quality samples to ensure high training stability.

-### 3. Decoupled Spatial Refinement
-We introduce a mechanism to decouple spatial localization from detail synthesis.
-By using voxel queries with **RoPE (Rotary Positional Embeddings)** as explicit positional anchors, the model can focus purely on local geometric details within a structured solution space.

 ## 🗓️ To-Do List
 - [ ] Release inference code
 - [ ] Release pre-trained weights (Hugging Face)